hard-nett/airdrop/zk-crates/docs/spec.md

 ## Context

 Our current airdrop framework, `The Headstash Contract` powers distribution by mapping ECDSA addresses not native to the chain (ETH,SOL,etc) as eligible to claim a specific list of tokens.
-In order to claim, users need to verify they are owners of any eligible addresses secret key `e_sk`.
-This is done by generating a signature with `e_sk`, from a message that includes the address native to the chain that the user will use to broadcast the message to claim their allocations `recp`.
+In order to claim, users need to verify they are owners of any eligible addresses secret key `esk`.
+This is done by generating a signature with `esk`, from a message that includes the address native to the chain that the user will use to broadcast the message to claim their allocations `recp`.

 ```math
 \sigma = \text{Sign}_{\text{elig}_{\text{sk}}}\big( H(m) \big), \quad \text{where } \text{recp} \in m
 ```

-**This creates an on-chain association between the eligible account `e_pk`, and the claiming address `recp`, which we want to prevent.**
+**This creates an on-chain association between the eligible account `epk`, and the claiming address `recp`, which we want to prevent.**

 In order to prevent this association between verifying ownership & claiming tokens, there are 3 major obstacles: